<Match Preview>

 Q: Do you have any particular focus on aiming for the AFC Champions League based on the results of the three consecutive matches?

-A, I am very interested in what can happen in the soccer world, but I think there are players who want to lose and stand on the pitch.
-The media, fans and supporters all express and feel that they want to win against us, the coach and the players, but I think it is natural for everyone to want to win the game and there is no need to speak out.
-We have always played to win in previous games.
-However, even if we want to win the game when changing the soccer style, it is natural that there is a possibility and danger of losing the game in order to seek the growth of the team.
-However, wanting to win is natural and exists as a matter of course in this world.
-I don't think it is necessary to emphasize it again.
-Now, there are 24 points to win in front of us.
-If possible (in the next 8 games), everyone expects to win all 24 points.
-I think not only us, but all teams think that way.
-However, it is impossible for all teams to win all points.
-This is because there are wins and losses in each game.
-For example, let's say someone from the fans or supporters says that they have to win the game.
-However, the feeling of wanting to win is a natural emotion that everyone has.
-What I expect in the medium to long term is that if we can firmly grow this playing style, it will lead to a continuous and stable number of victories for the team.
-However, I and the players also want to win every game even during the growth process.
+I am very interested in what can happen in the world of soccer, but do you think there are players who step onto the pitch wanting to lose when a match is right in front of them?
+The media, fans, and supporters all express their desire for us, the coaches and players, to show a desire to win, and I believe they feel that way.
+However, it is natural for everyone to want to win a match, and I think it is something that does not need to be stated.
+We have been playing with the intention of winning in our previous matches as well.
+However, when changing our soccer style, even if we want to win the match, there is a possibility and risk of losing the match due to the desire for the team's growth.
+Nevertheless, the desire to win is something that naturally exists in this world.
+I don't think it needs to be reiterated or emphasized.
+Right now, there are 24 points in front of us.
+If possible, it is what everyone expects to take all 24 points (in the next 8 matches).
+I believe that not only us but all teams think that way.
+However, it is impossible for all teams to take all points because there are wins and losses in each match.
+For example, let's say one of the fans or supporters says that we must win the match.
+However, the feeling that we must win and want to win is a feeling that everyone naturally has.
+What I expect in the medium to long term is that if we can properly grow this playing style, this style will lead to many victories for the team in a continuous and stable manner.
+However, I will repeat that both the players and I want to win every match even during the growth process.

 [Player Interview]